Category: Moderate Adventure.

 Day 01 :

 We drive from Leh to Spituk and continue on a dirt jeep road into a parched and exposed region.
-After about an hour drive, we will enter the Zingchen Valley where the Rumbak River flows into the Indus which makes its way down a mighty canyon.
+After about an hr drive we will enter the Zingchen Valley where the Rumbak River flows into the Indus which makes it way down a canyon.
 Further into the valley lies a beautiful village of Rumbak, inhabited by 15 families.
+From Rumbak it’s a short walk to our camp, but very important one in terms of acclimatization, so we will not hurry and take our time to reach the camp.

 Day 02 :